-As a curriculum area, our primary teaching aims are:
+As a Curriculum Area, our primary teaching aims are:

 The aims of these qualifications are to encourage students to:

-The Twenty First Century Science suite at Tollbar Academy comprises three subjects which share common material, use a similar style of examination questions and have a common approach to skills assessment.
+The Twenty First Century Science suite studied at Tollbar Academy comprises three subjects which share common material, use a similar style of examination questions and have a common approach to skills assessment.